-You can apply for a grant of up to $10,000 for events and activities to enhance the wellbeing of international students studying in the Northern Territory (NT).
+You can apply for a grant of up to $10,000 for events and activities that enhance the wellbeing of international students in the Northern Territory (NT).

 The international student wellbeing grant program provides funding to:

-- deliver high quality activities that enrich and promote international student wellbeing
+- deliver high quality activities that enrich and promote student wellbeing

-- increase international students' social connections and belonging to the NT
+- increase social connections and belonging to the NT

-- increase employment opportunities for international students while they study and for graduates on a post-study working visa
+- increase employment opportunities while students study and for graduates on a post-study working visa

 - increase community understanding of the benefits and value international students bring to the NT, including economic, social and cultural contributions

-- provide tools and strategies for international students to manage mental health and physical safety.
+- provide tools and strategies for students to manage mental health and physical safety.

-You can apply if you are any of the following:
+You can apply if you're any of the following: